 Students may transfer in two pre-approved courses taken abroad to the minor.
 Additional language courses may be pre-approved as general electives.

-In the 2018-2019 academic year, six students studied in Germany; four in Heidelberg, one in Freiburg and one in Salzburg.
+In the 2018-2019 academic year, six students minoring in German studied abroad; four in Heidelberg, Germany, one in Freiburg, Germany, and one in Salzburg, Austria.

 Study Abroad Opportunities

 Stonehill is ranked among the best in the nation for sending students on semester-long study abroad programs.
 Our programs focus on developing global citizens and helping students meet both academic and personal goals.
 A student’s international experience is attractive to potential employers who seek applicants with global perspective and an understanding other cultures.